 One of the biggest shifts in my mental transition this year has been letting go of my need for instant validation.
-I was starving for approval from others and in return, I started neglecting my needs.
-Instead of looking withinside myself, I was looking and needing from people what they weren’t capable of giving me.
-This had, had a major impact on my life as a whole.
-I was unhappy, I didn’t care about my health and well-being and my need for pleasing others was far greater than my need for self-love.
+I was starving for approval from others and in return; I neglected my needs.
+Instead of looking inside myself, I was looking and needing from people what they weren’t capable of giving me.
+This had had a major impact on my life.
+I was unhappy; I didn’t care about my health and well-being and my need for pleasing others was far greater than my need for self-love.
 Somewhere among all of this, I lost who I was, what I stood for and what I believed in.

 That was NOT ok with me.
 I was living each day with too much confidence in tomorrow’s promise.
 I needed to get ME back.
-I needed to start living for me, pleasing me, loving me, and taking care of me.
+I needed to live for me, pleasing me, loving me, and taking care of me.
 It’s not only important it’s 100% necessary.
-I didn’t know how to fix my heart or my mind, but I knew how to fix my health and the amazing thing is, when I started doing that, the rest just fell into place.
+I didn’t know how to fix my heart or my mind, but I knew how to fix my health and the amazing thing is, when I did that, the rest just fell into place.

 I came home one day after shopping up a storm, and among the many items in my shopping bags was a pair of denim shorts.
 I whipped these out to show my mom, put them on and paraded around the house for the entire day with absolute confidence.
 However, when it came to having to leave the house for the evening, I went back upstairs changed into a pair of leggings, ran for the front door, only to be greeted by my mom’s concerning glare.

 “What is wrong with your legs? my mom asked, looking me up and down with concern.
 “Why did you change?
-Are you worried what people are going to say?”
-I shrugged my shoulders at her as she walked up to me, put her arms around me and said “Stop needing acceptance from people who half the time don’t even like themselves!.
+Are you worried about what people will say?”
+I shrugged my shoulders at her as she walked up, put her arms around me and said “Stop needing acceptance from people who half the time don’t even like themselves!.
 Go back upstairs and put those shorts back on”

 So, I packed up my things and moved to Rome.
 Ah kidding, a girl can dream though.

-Nope, no magic formula, I just decided to start.
+Nope, no magic formula, I started.
 These past two months have been the epitome of the phrase Trial and Error.
-Through all of this, my biggest accomplishment or should I say reward has been my new found happiness.
+Through all of this, my biggest accomplishment or should I say reward has been my newfound happiness.
 I am genuinely happy.
-I did this by changing my mindset and getting out and being active every day, it was then when I found myself again.
+I did this by changing my mindset and getting out and being active every day; it was then when I found myself again.
 Exercise helped me become a happier person, no joke.
 I now feel like I have a purpose, I have goals to work towards.
 By cleansing my body, I cleansed my mind of all the negativity that held me back in many other aspects of my life.

 The reason I wanted to share this post is that; in only two months I have achieved far greater things than I ever could have imagined.
-I have now excitable started seeing my vastus lateralis muscle make an appearance (sounds more like a Harry Potter spell, as Thambe my trainer would say).
-I have 1 ab muscle trying very hard to show face, my strength and fitness has improved and I feel great.
+I have now excitably seen my vastus lateralis muscle make an appearance (sounds more like a Harry Potter spell, as Thambe my trainer would say).
+I have 1 ab muscle trying very hard to show face, my strength and fitness have improved and I feel great.

 Trust the process, be patient, you will have your off days, educate yourself, you are stronger than what you give yourself credit, be consistent, keep moving every single day, ASK QUESTIONS and always, always celebrate the small wins along your journey.